Excellency: Spain

 The style "His Excellency", which has a higher connotation than "The Most Excellent", is instead reserved for the children of an Infante or Infanta, who have the rank (but not the title) of Grandees.

 Sri Lanka

-The president of Sri Lanka was addressed as His/Her Excellency.
+The president of Sri Lanka was referred to as His/Her Excellency.
 This was until 2022, when President Ranil Wickremesinghe banned the use.
 However, it is still used diplomatically.

 Sweden

-The Swedish language title and forms of address are Hans/Hennes Excellens (His/Her Excellency) and Ers Excellens (Your Excellency).
+The Swedish language titles and forms of address are Hans/Hennes Excellens (His/Her Excellency) and Ers Excellens (Your Excellency).